goodmap21/goodmap21.github.io/index.md

 <img src="people/tzkr.jpg" alt="Tomasz Kucner" width="100"/>

- Tomasz Kucner is a postdoc at Örebro University.
+**About** Tomasz Kucner is a postdoc at Örebro University.
 His work is focused on the problems of mapping, semantic mapping and navigation, with a focus on building maps of dynamics and map quality assessment.
 His recent work addresses problems of building and applying spatial models of dynamics as well as  He is a vice-chair of IEEE WG on 3D Map Data Representation.

 ### Martin Magnusson - AASS Research Centre, Örebro University, Sweden